Afsheen28/tech-511-cloud-linux/autoscaling/README.md

 * For example: If VM1 has 20% work load, VM2 has 90% workload and CPU has a distribution of 50%, then a new VM would be created (20+90/2) = 55%.
 So new instance will be created.
 * The load balancer will be distributing the work laod across the VMs to make them "healthy".
 This will be created from the internet (HTTP).
 * There will always be 2 in case one stops working.
 This is so that the workload still gets balanced out and spread across the availability zones.
+* In terms of app deployment, we can acheive high availabilty by having different availabilty zones.
+* We can acheive scalability through the scaling group.

-Steps to create Auto Scaling in AWS:
+## Steps to create Auto Scaling in AWS:

-1. First create a launch template:
+## 1. First create a launch template:
    * Launch template name: tech511-afsheen-for-asg-sparta-app-lt
    * Go down to Application and OS images (Amazon Machine Image) and select 'My AMIs'.
    * Then click the (default) option "Owned by me".